Future-House/paper-qa/README.md

             client=ChatAnthropic())
 ```

-Notice that we split the model into `LangchainLLMModel` and `client` which is `ChatAnthropic`.
-This is because paper-qa can be pickled, but typically Langchain models cannot be pickled.
-Thus, the client is the unpicklable part.
-Specifically, you can save your state in paper-qa:
+Note we split the model into `LangchainLLMModel` (always empty) and `client` which is `ChatAnthropic`.
+This is because `client` stores the non-pickleable part and langchain LLMs are only sometimes serializable/pickleable.
+The paper-qa `Docs` must always serializable.
+Thus, we split the model into two parts.

 ```py
 import pickle